 b.
 The king made a feast lasting seven days for all the people who were present in Shushan the citadel: The second feast was for the citizens of the capital city, Shushan and it lasted for seven days.

 i.
 The basic reason for these feasts was, of course, pride.
-The king wanted to impress his subjects with a great display of his own wealth and power and majesty and generosity.
+The king wanted to impress his subjects with a great display of his own wealth, power, majesty, and generosity.
 This is typical of the way that the rulers of the Gentiles lord it over them, and those who are great exercise authority over them (Matthew 20:25).
 There is little doubt that Ahasuerus paid for this feast out of the public treasury.

 c.
 There were white and blue linen curtains: In the ancient Hebrew, the white material is literally described as “white stuff.”
 This may be evidence that Esther was written with a man’s eye for decorating detail, not a woman’s.